phil-rice/focuson/modules/codeondemand/README.md

+# Warning: this is still R&D

+The ideas here are still under development.

-Examining how to get React to do 'code on demand'
+# Examining how to get React to do 'code on demand'

 The idea is that parts of the json can have a `_render` field.
 This contains information on how to render that part of the json.